image

 Award amounts will depend on the allotment that Florida Polytechnic University receives from the U.S. Department of Education and the number of students who demonstrate exceptional financial need.

 Students must reapply for the Free Application for Federal Student Aid (FAFSA) each year.
 The priority deadline to complete the FAFSA is January 1.
 The Office of Financial Aid will award SEOG to students who demonstrate the highest need first.
-The FAFSA must have a valid EFC number to be considered; this will require a successful completion of the FAFSA.
+The FAFSA must have a valid SAI number to be considered; this will require a successful completion of the FAFSA.

 Iraq and Afghanistan Service Grant